symverse-lab/Document/README.md

 ## SymVerse BlockChain

-SymVerse exists and serves at the pleasure of users and DApps.
+SymVerse seeks for the pleasure of users and DApps.
 Transactions are intuitively simple and easily performed.
-Execution is lightening fast and completely reliable.
+All Executions are lightening fast and completely reliable.
 The production of new blocks is a cooperative process in which everyone participates and is therefore justly rewarded.
 SymVerse aspires to create a better world.